-We love bunnies more than ever at this time of year, and we’ve invited Claire Garland of Dot Pebbles to hop on over to us to share her felted rabbit pattern with Mollie Makes.
+We love bunnies more than ever at this time of year, and we’ve invited Claire Garland of Dot Pebbles to hop on over to us to share one her Easter knitting patterns with Mollie Makes.
 There’s plenty of time to make a whole happy family of these before Easter…

 Over to Claire to share her free knitting pattern and explain how to make these felted rabbits.
 These felted wool bunnies are quick to knit in the round and take up very small amounts of wool.
 You could knit them in plain colours or even try some stripes!
 Aren’t they adorable?